 - Contextual information at the beginning,

-- Including heaps of images (not just of the end-result, but technical drawings as well),
+- Including heaps of images (not just of the end result, but technical drawings as well),

 What could be improved:

-- Including 1-2 sentences about the outcome
+- Including 1-2 sentences about the process

 - Did they finish the work under budget?